 In connection with this offering, we, the selling shareholders and certain of our executive officers and directors, will sign lock-up agreements with the underwriters of this offering that, subject to certain customary exceptions as described in the "Underwriting" section of this prospectus supplement, restrict the sale of the shares of our Common stock and certain other securities held by them for 30 days following the date of this prospectus supplement.
-Goldman, Sachs & Co. may, in its sole discretion and without notice, release all or any portion of the shares of Common stock and certain other securities subject to lock-up agreements.
-See "Underwriting" for a description of these lock-up agreements.
+Goldman, Sachs & Co. may, in its sole discretion and without notice, release all or any portion of the shares of Common stock and certain other securities held by these lock-up agreements.